gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 later, "a satisfactory life does not depend upon philosophical knowledge; indeed, such knowledge is irrelevant to it" (1933: 339).
-And a little later he argues that "To turn philosophy into a way of life is it wants to have abandoned life and philosophy" (1933: 355).
+And a little later he argues that "To turn philosophy into a way of life is at once to have abandoned life and philosophy" (1933: 355).

 Oakeshott expands upon this brief passage four decades later, in *On Human Conduct*.
 After a number of pages discussing the nature of